-A business visa offers a number of advantages including a temporary visa of up to 4 years and the applicant’s immediate family members listed on the application to live, work and study in Australia with them.
+A business visa offers a number of advantages including a Work permit visa of up to 4 years and the applicant’s immediate family members listed on the application to live, work and study in Australia with them.
 At WWICS, we have a team of expert consultants that guide you through processes like process and visa application, eligibility assessment, and ensuring that the application for visa is submitted and processed successfully within an appropriate time period for you to easily travel to Australia.

 With a comprehensive economic policy framework, Australia offers a highly competitive market which has a sound, stable and modern infrastructure that serves as an ideal destination for investment.
-These are the two major reasons that make Australia a favored destination for doing business.
+There are the two major reasons that make Australia a favored destination for doing business.

 Business and Investor Migrants